dortania/OpenCore-Install-Guide/post-install/security.md

 * VirtualSMC.efi(To be used in conjunction with VirtualSMC.kext)
 * FwRuntimeServices.efi
 * UsbKbDxe.efi may be needed if OpenCore's built-in input doesn't work

 Setting in your config.plist:

 * Misc -> Boot
 * `PollAppleHotKeys` set to YES(While not needed can be helpful)
 * NVRAM -> Add -> 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14
 * `UIScale` set to `02` for high resolution, small displays
 * UEFI -> Input
 * `KeySupport` set to YES(Only when using OpenCore's built-in input, users of UsbKbDxe should avoid)
 * UEFI -> Protocols
 * `FirmwareVolume` set to YES
 * `HashServices` set to YES for Haswell and older, this is needed for systems with broken SHA-1 hashing
 * UEFI -> Quirks
 * `ProvideConsoleGOP` to YES
 * `RequestBootVarRouting` set to YES
 * `ExitBootServicesDelay` set to `5` if you recieve `Still waiting for root device` on Aptio IV firmwares(Haswell and older)

 With all this, reboot testing the keyboard still works in the picker and you can proceed to enable FileVault like on a normal mac under `System Preferences -> Security & Privacy -> FileVault`

 ## Scan Policy

 What this quirk allows to prevent scanning and booting from untrusted sources.
-Setting to `0` will allow all sources present to be bootable but calculating a specific ScanPolicy value will allow you a greater range of flexibilty and security.
+Setting to `0` will allow all sources present to be bootable but calculating a specific ScanPolicy value will allow you a greater range of flexibility and security.

-To calculate the ScanPolicy value, you simply add up all the hexidecimal values\(with a hexideciaml calculator, you can access this from the built-in macOS caluclator app with `⌘+3`\).
-Once it's all added up, you would add this hexidecimal value to ScanPolicy\(you will need to convert it to a decimal value first, Xcode will automatically convert it when you paste it\)
+To calculate the ScanPolicy value, you simply add up all the hexadecimal values\(with a hexadecimal calculator, you can access this from the built-in macOS caluclator app with `⌘+3`\).
+Once it's all added up, you would add this hexadecimal value to ScanPolicy\(you will need to convert it to a decimal value first, Xcode will automatically convert it when you paste it\)

 `0x00000001 (bit 0)` — OC\_SCAN\_FILE\_SYSTEM\_LOCK